seanvishwakarma/DB-Hacks/README.md

 - `thakur.txt`
 - `teachus.txt`

-These files contain the HTTP requests captured during the penetration testing.
+These files contain the HTTP requests which is going to use to connect to the web server

 ## Clone Repository
 ```bash